pjambet/blog/content/posts/go-tcp-server.md

 We create a new type, `Command`, to act as en enum-like list of all the commands supported by the server.

 We also create a new struct type, `CommandMessage`.
 The first field will be of type `Command`, which, as just discussed, identifies the command being handled.
-The next two `string` fields identify the data of the command, we always have a `key`, and we a have value in the case of a `SET` command.
+The next two `string` fields identify the data of the command, we always have a `key`, and we a have `value` in the case of a `SET` command.
 It was simpler to always have the field, regardless of the command, and have its value populated only if it's a `SET` command.

 The last field is the channel previously mentioned, `responseChannel`.
-This will allow the **DB coroutine** to respond back to the coroutine that sent the `CommandMessage` in the first place.
+This will allow the **DB coroutine** to respond back to the **client coroutine** that sent the `CommandMessage` in the first place.
 Remember that channels are bidirectional, when we create the channel in the **client goroutine**, no other goroutine can write to it.
-By including it in the message we send to `commandChannel`, the **DB coroutine** can write to it, and we can get retrieve that content from the client goroutine:
+By including it in the message we send to `commandChannel`, the **DB coroutine** can write to it, and we can get retrieve that content from the **client goroutine**:

 ```go
 // In the GET case: